JetBrains/intellij-sdk-docs/topics/appendix/tools/gradle_intellij_plugin/tools_gradle_intellij_plugin_faq.md

 </tab>
 </tabs>

-### How to disable automatic reload of dynamic plugins
+### How to disable automatic reload of dynamic plugins?

 See [](ide_development_instance.md#enabling-auto-reload) for important caveats.